Reduce Waste in 5 Steps

 Garnier - Personal Care and Beauty Recycling Programme (with TerraCycle) You can join the program for free, print a pre-paid shipping label and contact UPS to collect your empty products (from all brands).
-Points can be redeemed for charitable gifts or a payment to the non-profit organisation of your choice.
+Points can be redeemed for charitable gifts or payment to the non-profit organisation of your choice.

 How do you combine zero-waste with make-up?
-Do you know other recycling programs in Europe?
+Do you know of other recycling programs in Europe?
 I hope these posts helped you and you learned new things...